-The Innovation Index will be updated (using the current methodology) by the end of 2013.
+The Innovation Index will be updated (using the current methodology) by February 2014.
 A new version 2.0 that reflects the latest in innovation research will be available by the end of 2014.

 Variables included in the human capital component index suggest the extent to which a county’s population and labor force are able to engage in innovative activities.
 Counties with high levels of human capital are those with enhanced knowledge that can be measured by high educational attainment, growth in younger age brackets of the workforce (signifying attractiveness to younger generations of workers), and a sizeable number of innovation-related occupations and jobs relative to the overall labor force.

 Education: Educational attainment measures the skills and knowledge that contribute to a population’s capacity to innovate.
 The research team was particularly interested in individuals in the labor force with tertiary degrees.
 Thus, educational attainment was divided into two categories: